 We promote our products with marketing and advertising programs.
 These programs include, but are not limited to, cooperative advertising, in-store displays and consumer marketing promotions.
 The costs of end-consumer marketing programs that are conducted in conjunction with our customers, such as coupons, are recorded as a reduction to revenue.
 We do not defer these costs on our consolidated balance sheets and all marketing and advertising costs are recorded as an expense in the year incurred.
-Advertising expense was \$72 million, \$57 million and \$55 million in the years ended December 31, 2020, 2019 and 2018, respectively.
-We expense was \$41 million, \$33 million and \$29 million in the years ended December 31, 2020, 2019 and 2018, respectively.
+Advertising expense was \$43 million, \$72 million and \$57 million in the years ended December 31, 2021, 2020 and 2019, respectively.
+We expense product research and development costs as incurred.
+Research and development expense was \$36 million, \$41 million and \$33 million in the years ended December 31, 2021, 2020 and 2019, respectively.
 We record marketing and advertising as well as research and development expenses in selling, general and administrative expenses.